cbonoz/hackfs23/README.md

 ## Technologies used

 * Filecoin and Web3.storage: Used for file storage, image, and artifact storage for board metadata and requests.
 Stores initial board metadata and logos for dynamic serving without additional user cost.
+IPFS is also used with Spheron to host the web frontend.
 * Polybase: Acts as a decentralized web3 Firebase.
 Used for link dashboards for a given account.
 With Polybase, FeatureChain doesn't need a hosted backed for owner accounts and instead add and pulls lists of active links for a given accounts from a 'FeatureChain' collection based on the active account wallet address.
 * Push protocol: The owner of a board receives a notification through push protocol when a new request is published to the board.
 <!-- * Ceramic: Data interoperability with polybase. -->
-* Spheron: Hosting and CICD of the board platform.
+* Spheron: Hosting and CICD of the FeatureChain platform.

 ### How to run